robertwatkins/playground-robert/README.md

 **TICH**
 [Today in Computing History](https://sites.google.com/site/todayincomputinghistory/) is a project that was inpsired by some of my writings on the history of computing.
 This folder contains mutliple projects for varvariations on the idea of having an electronic 'day at a time' calendar.

+**Python**
+Scratchpad folder for sample code to be used in other projects.
+Mostly under construction.